fadhiloum/disaster_response/docs/OpenAI-Integration.md

 - Add per-user or per-program rate limits.
 - Add request logging for timestamp, user, program ID, and model, but avoid storing full prompts by default.
-- Add an approval workflow before saving generated SitReps.
+- Add an approved/rejected workflow before saved SitReps are treated as externally publishable.
 - Add prompt and output length limits.
 - Add a model fallback or user-facing retry state for transient API failures.
 - Review source allowlisting if production policy requires only approved